darktable-org/dtorg/content/pages/install.md

     sudo apt-get install darktable

-If you need a newer version that what is included in your distro, check out <a href="#3rdparty">3rd party packages</a> section.
+If you need a newer version than what is included in your distribution, check out the <a href="#3rdparty">third party packages</a> section.

 <h2 id='fedora'>Fedora packages</h2>